abelloch/imagegalleryapp/README.md

-#Image Management System
+# Pixel Gallery

-Project Context
+# Project Context
-This project was developed at the request of a client who needs an image management system to save their favorite images.
-The system will allow users to:
+This project was developed as a result of a client's request for an image management system that allows them to manage and store their favorite images.

+The webpage will allow users to:

 •	Upload and view images
 •	Add images to favorites
 •	Edit image details (e.g., the title)
 •	Delete images

+Users are also allowed to mark their favorite images by clicking the Heart button as a sign of "I like it!"

-Project Description
+# Project Description:

-The goal of this project is to develop an image management system in Java that offers the following functionalities:
-1. View a list of images: Display the images and their titles stored in the system.
-2. Add images: Allow users to upload new images to the database.
-3. Delete images: Provide the ability to delete images from the database.
-4. Edit an existing image: Allow modification of the title of an already stored image.
-5. Add images to favorites: Mark certain images as favorites for quick access.
-Stacks Used
+Create a personalized API whose allowing to complete the CRUD process using the following stack:

 •	Java
 •	Spring Boot
 •	MySQL
 •	JUnit

 Good Practices
 We have followed object-oriented programming principles and SOLID best practices to ensure that our code is robust, maintainable and extensible.

-#Features
+#  API Features
 1. See Images all of them or sear by ID
 •	Endpoint: GET /tutorials
 •	Description: Allows you to view all the tutorials available in the database.